 - At least one PSB-approved Dry Chemical Power fire extinguisher weighing 1.5kg or more.

 - An adequate home insurance that covers your building, home contents, and helps you to get back on your feet quickly in times of an emergency such as a fire.

-Did you know that Tiq Home Insurance provides Emergency Cash Allowance of $5000 within 24 hours in the event a fire rendered your home uninhabitable?
+Did you know that Tiq Home Insurance by Etiqa provides Emergency Cash Allowance of S$5000 within 24 hours in the event a fire rendered your home uninhabitable?

-Tiq Home Insurance by Etiqa (HDB’s appointed fire insurer since 2009) is a newly launched home protection plan that offers assurance with flexible yet comprehensive coverage to homeowners and tenants.
+Tiq Home Insurance is a comprehensive home protection plan that offers assurance with flexibility to homeowners and tenants.
 Beyond your building, you can choose to protect renovation, home contents and things you love, only paying for what you need and nothing more.
 Find out more now!